Video: Watch the award speech now.

 2) having used, during their 2017 project “Germany Talks”, Google servers to store and process all personal data including political opinion and

-3) not only accepting sponsorship for the follow-up project “My Country Talks” from Google, the insatiable advertising company with world-domination fantasies, but for also including tracking tools that can forward information to third parties.
+3) not only accepting sponsorship for the follow-up project “My Country Talks” from Google, the insatiable advertising company with world-domination fantasies, but for also using tracking tools that can forward information to third parties.

 This is the first time that I am giving this award to someone whom Rena Tangens and I have been friends with for many years.
 It is especially hard to criticise friends.
 This is why this laudation is in the form of a personal open letter.

 And I would like to add a second preliminary remark: We highly value “Die Zeit”, as well as “Zeit Online”.
 We also appreciate their project “Germany Talks” (“Deutschland spricht”), which has now been internationalised as “My Country Talks”.
 We know that this BigBrotherAward pertains to at least three quarters of all media houses in Germany, which should also be standing here to receive this award.
 As is often the case, this BigBrotherAward is intended to make things better: in the media industry, but also in organisations, companies and government institutions.

 You have always liked to humorously refer to me as a “long-haired bomb thrower”, and in contrast, in an article you wrote about us in the daily “taz” in May 1995 (when we were still called “FoeBuD”) you were quite impressed by our clean offices and our determined reliability.